isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

         ]
     }

-This concept can be extended further.
+This concept can be extended further by using reservations in conjunction with option class-tagging (see :ref:`option-class-tagging`).
 A good real-life scenario might be a situation where some customers of an ISP have not paid their bills.
-A new class can be defined to use an alternative default DNS server that, instead of giving access to the Internet, redirects those customers to a captive portal urging them to bring their accounts up to date.
+These customers need to be assigned an alternate DNS server that, instead of giving acces to the internet, redirects those  customers to a captive portal urging them to bring their accounts up to date.
+Reservations can be used to assign a client to the "blocked" class that is subsequently used to determine the DNS server option value as shown below:

 ::

     "Dhcp6": {
         "client-classes": [
             {
-                "name": "blocked",
-                "option-data": [
-                    {
-                        "name": "dns-servers",
+                "name": "blocked"
-                        "data": "2001:db8::2"
-                    }
-                ]
             }
         ],
         "reservations": [